 Ovarian cysts are common.
 Most of the time, you have little or no discomfort, and the cysts are harmless.
 Most cysts go away without treatment within a few months.

-However, ovarian cysts — especially those that have ruptured — can cause serious symptoms.
-To protect your health, get regular pelvic exams and know the symptoms that can signal a potentially serious problem.
+But sometimes ovarian cysts can become twisted or burst open (rupture).
+This can cause serious symptoms.
+To protect your health, get regular pelvic exams and know the symptoms that can signal what might be a serious problem.

-Most cysts don't cause symptoms and go away on their own.
-However, a large ovarian cyst can cause:
+Most ovarian cysts cause no symptoms and go away on their own.
+But a large ovarian cyst can cause:

 When to see a doctor